Wensleydale Bike Club invasion of Sutton Bank

 Fill a glass or clear bowl with water and place it on a south facing window sill (use your homemade compass from above if you don’t know).

-Catch the last of the UK’s beautiful summer flowers and #GetOutside to go flower picking.
+The UK has beautiful foliage and flowers most of the year round, so #GetOutside and go flower picking.
 This easy guide to pressing flowers allows you to leave the flowers for weeks or even months on end before to press and then getting them out – allowing them to be enjoyed all year round.
-Bring a little peice of summer to your winter with this quick easy guide.
+Here's a quick, easy guide.

 First of all you need to #getoutside and go flower hunting.
 Look for the most colourful, beautiful and most interesting shaped petals you can on the flowers around your area – collect them up in a little bag.